True Facts about Hot Yoga and Weight loss

 When you first start, especially in the winter, your body will welcome the hot environment and you might feel relaxed and comfortable.
 That doesn’t last long as your heart rate increases and you start to sweat profusely.

 That’s when your mental focus has to prevail, concentrating on the movements and poses and forgetting the sweat dripping down.
-This is the part that makes Hot Yoga exciting and even addictive.
+This is the part that makes Hot Yoga exciting and even addictive for many people.

 It will become a challenge and you will leave the class feeling like you have accomplished a great work out.